Constraining Below-threshold Radio Source Counts With Machine Learning: Data sets

 We found that significant improvement, of the order of $\sim20\%$, in reconstruction accuracy arose when additional information from the image residuals was fed to the neural network.
 Thus, for each realization, we consider two images, the CLEANed image and residuals.
 Implementing this approach was inspired by Ref.~\cite{2014MNRAS.440.2791V,2015MNRAS.447.2243V}, where information on the residuals was supplied to enhance the $\mathcal{P}(D)$ reach.

 CNN's are more efficiently trained with small-size images.
 One must take care to optimize the available information present in the image, whilst simultaneously allowing for network performance.
 Therefore, we split each image into 400 sub-images, for a total of 26000 sub-images.
 Example realizations of these sub-images are displayed in Fig.~\ref{fig:subimages}.
 We show a CLEANed sub-image (left) and its corresponding residuals (right).
-The sub-images underwent minimal pre-processing, namely, we first normalized the images by the maximum pixel value and then applied a square root stretch of all pixel values $p_i \rightarrow \sqrt{p_i}$ (where $p_i$ corresponds to the value of the flux in pixel $i$, where any negative pixel values were set to zero\footnote{All image pre-processing and manipulation was performed using the \texttt{astropy} module \cite{astropy:2022}.} .
+The sub-images underwent minimal pre-processing, namely, we first normalized the images by the maximum pixel value of the whole training set and then applied a square root stretch of all pixel values $p_i \rightarrow \sqrt{p_i}$ (where $p_i$ corresponds to the value of the flux in pixel $i$, where any negative pixel values were set to zero\footnote{All image pre-processing and manipulation was performed using the \texttt{astropy} module \cite{astropy:2022}.}).
 This transformation reduces the dynamic range of pixel values in the image and was observed to maximize the regression power of the CNN\footnote{This transformation is by no means unique or optimal.
 However a logarithmic transformation, for example, was observed to give inferior results. }.
-Residuals were left as is, as any pre-training manipulations were observed to reduce NN performance.
+Residuals were also normalized the images by the maximum pixel value over the whole training set.
 For testing the model performance in Sec.~\ref{sec:res}, we additionally generate 57 maps with spectral parameters in the same range as the training set.
 Moreover, we generate 100 maps sampling four indicative number count distributions that fall within the ROI around the $\mathcal{P}(D)$ shown in Fig.~\ref{fig:training_set}.
 Finally, we also generate three images whose flux spectra do not have the functional shape in Eq.~\ref{ns}, see Fig.~\ref{fig:different} and Section~\ref{sec:generalize}.
 The total testing set then comprises 160 maps, and thus 64000 sub-images.